 One of the most commonly experienced speech disorders is stuttering.
-Other speech disorders include:
+Other speech disorders include apraxia and dysarthria.

-- apraxia: a motor speech disorder caused by damage to the parts of the brain related to speaking
+- Apraxia is a motor speech disorder caused by damage to the parts of the brain related to speaking.

-- dysarthria: a motor speech disorder in which the muscles of the mouth, face, or respiratory system may become weak or have difficulty moving
+- Dysarthria is a motor speech disorder in which the muscles of the mouth, face, or respiratory system may become weak or have difficulty moving.

 Speech disorders can affect adults and children.
 Early treatment can correct these conditions.

 Speech disorders affect the vocal cords, muscles, nerves, and other structures within the throat.

 - vocal cord damage